#201 - 5760 Teredo St

 European Discoverer of the Sunshine Coast

-SECHELT, BC — AUGUST 7, 2008 — Local real estate agent Gary Little has written the following article relating to the little-known and underappreciated European discoverer of the site of the City of Vancouver and of the Sunshine Coast, José María Narváez.
+SECHELT, BC — AUGUST 7, 2008 — Gary Little has written the following article relating to the little-known and underappreciated European discoverer of the site of the City of Vancouver and of the Sunshine Coast, José María Narváez.
 This is one in a planned series of articles on the history of B.C. to celebrate the sesquicentennial of the founding of the Crown Colony of British Columbia in 1858.

 Narváez in his 60s